Table of Contents

 This couldn’t be further from the truth.
 Many seasoned professionals keep budget amps in their arsenal for practice, small gigs, or as a backup.

-The key is knowing how to choose the right amp and making the most of its features, regardless of price.
+The key is knowing how to choose the proper amp and making the most of its features, regardless of price.

 Insights from Professional Bassists